jostylr/event-when/eventwhen.md

 *`_scopes` has k:v of `scope name: object` When an event is emitted with the given scope, the object will be passed in and only events scoped to that scope will fire.
 * `scopeSep` is the scope separator in the event parsing.
 The default is `:`.
 We can have multiple levels; the top level is the global event.
 * `count` tracks the number of events emitted.
+* `looping` tracks whether we are in the executing loop.
+* `loopMax` is a toggle to decide when to yield to the next cycle for responsiveness.
+Default 1000.
+* `timing` The default timing for `.emit` which defaults to "momentary".

 We bind resume to the instance since it will be passed in without context to the next function.
     function () {